redcanaryco/AtomicTestHarnesses/posix/README.md

 ```python
 python -m posixath linux -t T1018
 ```
-or for MacOS
+or for macOS
 ```python
 python -m posixath macos -t T1059
 ```

+# Documentation
+We use a variation on `mkdocs` for our documentation.
+All of the documentation is housed in the docs folder of the repo.
+They are markdown files and so can be easily viewed in github or in any standard markdown viewer.
+You can also use the python library `mkdocs-material` to generate a more friendly local web view of the documentation.
+To do so make sure you have the dev dependencies listed in the Pipfile installed.
+Then run `mkdocs serve` from the root directly.
+This will create a web server that listens on localhost and provides a nice web UI for viewing the documenation.

 # Advanced Usage
 You can use the Posix Atomic Test Harnesses directly from the code base as well.
-The following instructions will walk you through how to setup your environment so that you can run the tests directly from the source
+The following instructions will walk you through how to setup your environment so that you can run the tests directly from the source.
+Running tests this way allows you to use any tools that operate with `pytest` itself.

 ## pytest runner
 Pytest is used as our test runner to execute various Atomic Test Harness tests.
 In order to prepare your environment please run: